G♯ Phrygian Scale

 What is the parent scale of G♯ Phrygian?

 E major.
-G♯ Phrygian uses the same notes as E major, but starts on its third degree (G♯).
+G♯ Phrygian uses the same notes as E major, but starts on its 3rd degree (G♯).

 Summary: G♯ Phrygian Scale